dev-BJ/alx-system_engineering-devops/0x01-shell_permissions/README.md

 1. Who am i: Name of current user
 2. Groups: print all groups user belong to
 3. New owner: change a file owner to user betty
+4. Empty!: Script that creates an empty file